AlexanderAberg/the-fancy-cinema-castle/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
   - You can either copy the link for Code or Open in a new repository or see the live version under Deployment to the right under github-pages.
-  - In GitHub you can open every seperate file including html. css. images and even favicons and see the folder structure.
+  - In GitHub you can open every seperate file and see the folder structure.
-  - It is possible to check the commit history in github-pages under Deployment to the right
+  - It is possible to check the commit history in github-pages under Deployment to the right.
+- What to do in Heroku:
+  - Create a new app in Heroku, name it and choose your region before pushing button to create app.
+  - In the next page press settings, scroll down to Config Vars and push the button, here you add CLUuDINARY_URL, DATABASE_URL and SECRET_KEY with all the relevant keys related to your cloudinary account, database and secret key.
+  - Now you go up to switch to Deploy in the tab and here you press the GitHub icon with the GitHub text to connect to GitHub and after that press Connect to GitHub button below.
+  - You will get a name choice where you choose your GitHub and search for the correct respository and then press connect.
+  - You will now be able to press Enable Automatic Deploys to make changes come automatically or do a manual deploy through the button Deploy Branch which will give you access already after about 30 seconds, after the 30 seconds give or take depending on your internet speed and computer you can press view and now you have access to use the app.
+  - Now you will also be able to find the deployment in GitHub including all commits that was done after the deployment

-  - Link to the live version of the project can be found here: - <a href="https://johanplar.github.io/Stigma_Free/"> and to the GitHub page here: <a href="https://github.com/JohanPlAr/Stigma_Free">
+  - Link to the live version of the project can be found here: - <a href="https://the-fancy-cinema-castle-7eb7ea1dedc6.herokuapp.com/"> and to the GitHub page here: <a href="https://github.com/AlexanderAberg/the-fancy-cinema-castle">

 ### Credits